 Hair removal products called depilatories do not cause razor bumps.
 But they can irritate the skin and should be used only once or twice a week.

 Removing hair permanently with laser treatments, or electrolysis, does not cause razor bumps.

 - Moisten your skin with water and mild soap first.
 This will soften the hair and open the pores.

 - Use a thick shaving gel.

-- Don't stretch the skin when shaving, and always shave in the direction your beard grows.
+- Don't stretch the skin when you shave.
+Always shave in the direction the hair is growing.
 Use the fewest razor strokes possible.
 Rinse with cold water.

-- Use an electric razor if it can be adjusted to a higher setting.
+- Use an electric razor if you can adjust it to avoid the closest setting.